Labour deputy leadership race appears set for Phillipson v Powell contest

 Education Secretary Bridget Phillipson and ex-Commons leader Lucy Powell look set to fight it out for Labour’s deputy leadership as the first stage of the contest draws to a close.

-After nominations closed at 5pm on Thursday, the third candidate, backbencher Bell Ribeiro-Addy, said she had not secured the required 80 MP nominations to make it into the second round.
+After nominations closed at 5pm on Thursday, the third candidate, backbencher Bell Ribeiro-Addy, said she had not secured the 80 MP nominations required to make it to the second round.

 Ms Powell was expected to have cleared the hurdle.